AdobeDocs/experience-manager-screens.de-DE/help/user-guide/bulk-offline-update.md

 >
 >This AEM Screens functionality is only available, if you have installed AEM 6.3 Feature Pack 3 or AEM 6.4 Screens Feature Pack 1.
 >
->To get access to this Feature Pack, you must contact Adobe Support and request access.
+>To get access to this Feature Pack, contact Adobe Support and request access.
 When you have permissions you can download it from Package Share. -->

 ## Übersicht {#overview}